-- measures for yellowfin tuna at the 2022 annual meeting, which may include a revised TAC, closures or allocated catch limits. - 19.
-If the total catch exceeds in any year the TAC in paragraph 17, the Commission shall consider additional management measures for yellowfin tuna.
+22. If the total catch exceeds in any year the TAC in paragraph 19, the Commission shall consider additional management measures for yellowfin tuna.
 Any other measures shall recognise the obligations of international law and the rights of CPC developing coastal States.